iotaledger/wasp/articles/docs/accounts.md

 ISCP ensures that the tokens owned by the chain address may be moved to another location only by the entity represented by the corresponding agent ID.
 The system requires cryptographically secure authorization to move funds between on-chain accounts.

+Note that there's no any "superuser" or any other centralized entity which could move tokens from chain accounts without authorisation of its owners.

 Some corollaries:

 - Any entity may move its tokens seamlessly from an address on the tangle to the account controlled by the same address on any chain.
 - Anyone can send tokens to the account of any smart contract on any chain.
-- An address may, at any time, withdraw it tokens from the chain, transfering them to the address on the Tangle.
+- An address may, at any time, withdraw it tokens from the chain, transferring them to the address on the Tangle.
 - A contract may keep its funds on its native chain or on any other chain.

 ## How on-chain accounts work